taglib/taglib/INSTALL.md

       OR in the MSVS GUI:
       1. Open MSVS.
       2. Open taglib solution.
-      3. Set build type to: Release (look in the tool bars)
+      3. Set build type to: Release (look in the toolbars)
-      2. Hit F7 to build the solution. (project)
+      4. Hit F7 to build the solution. (project)
     * MinGW:

           C:\GitRoot\taglib> gmake